MFR6340/theenglishextension.org/young-world-2/Unit-5: Are We There Yet?.md

 ## Supplemental Activities

-The [Swiss Museum of Transport ](https://www.verkehrshaus.ch/en/home.html) in Luzern has something for everyone.
-It is considered to be Switzerland's most popular museum.
-It ha
+The [Swiss Museum of Transport ](https://www.verkehrshaus.ch/en/home.html) in Luzern is considered to be Switzerland's most popular museum.
+It has exhibits on all trains, automobiles, ships and aircraft.
+There is something for everyone.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTY1NjAsMTM2NDQwNDY5NywxMTgxMT
+eyJoaXN0b3J5IjpbLTEyNzA1MjE4MjksMTM2NDQwNDY5NywxMT
-U0MzU0LC0yMDA3MTUxNDE0LC0xOTYwNjEwNDg1LC0xMTgxOTcz
+gxMTU0MzU0LC0yMDA3MTUxNDE0LC0xOTYwNjEwNDg1LC0xMTgx
-OTUzLC0xMjg3MDEyNTk5LC01MjExNzA1ODcsMTYxNjA3MjAzNy
+OTczOTUzLC0xMjg3MDEyNTk5LC01MjExNzA1ODcsMTYxNjA3Mj
-wtNTIxMTcwNTg3XX0=
+AzNywtNTIxMTcwNTg3XX0=
 -->